 Do Not Miss the Opportunity to Know the Creator’s Sovereignty

-The handful of decades that make up a human life are neither long nor short.
-The twenty-odd years between birth and coming of age pass in an eyeblink, and though at this point in life a person is considered an adult, people in this age group know close to nothing about human life and human fate.
-As they gain more experience, they stride gradually into middle age.
-People in their thirties and forties acquire a nascent experience of life and fate, but their ideas about these things are still very foggy.
-It is not till age forty that some people begin to understand mankind and the universe, which were created by God, to grasp what human life is all about, what human fate is all about.
-Some people, though they have long been followers of God and are now middle-aged, still do not possess an accurate knowledge and definition of God’s sovereignty, much less true submission.
-Some people care about nothing other than seeking to receive blessings, and though they have lived for many years, they do not know or understand in the least the fact of the Creator’s sovereignty over human fate, and so have not entered into a bit of the practical lesson of submitting to God’s orchestrations and arrangements.
-Such people are thoroughly foolish; such people live their lives in vain.
+The several decades that make up a human life are neither long nor short.
+The twenty-odd years between birth and coming of age pass in the blink of an eye, and though at this point in life a person is considered an adult, people in this age group know next to nothing about human life and human fate.
+As they gain more experience, they step gradually into middle age.
+People in their thirties and forties acquire a fledgling experience of life and fate, but their ideas about these things are still very vague.
+It is not until the age of forty that some people begin to understand mankind and the universe, which God created, and to grasp what human life is all about, what human fate is all about.
+Some people, though they have long been followers of God and are now middle-aged, still cannot possess an accurate knowledge and definition of God’s sovereignty, much less true submission.
+Some people care about nothing other than seeking to receive blessings, and though they have lived for many years, they do not know or understand in the least the fact of the Creator’s sovereignty over human fate, and have not taken even the smallest step into the practical lesson of submitting to God’s orchestrations and arrangements.
+Such people are thoroughly foolish, and their lives are lived in vain.

 Other Types of Videos